Iteo/hooked_bloc/README.md

 - Describe why this is needed

   Just create an issue with label `enhancement` and descriptive title.
-Then provide a description and/or example code.
-This will help the community to understand need for it.
+Then, provide a description and/or example code.
+This will help the community to understand the need for it.

 - Write tests for your hook

-  The test is a best way to explain how proposed hook should work.
+  The test is the best way to explain how the proposed hook should work.
 We demand a complete test before any code is merged in order to ensure cohesion with existing codebase.

 - Add it to the README and write documentation for it

-  Add new hook to the existing hooks table and append sample code with usage.
+  Add a new hook to the existing hooks table and append sample code with usage.

 ### Fix